 Hearing Scheduled for June 14

 According to a recently released agenda, the CPUC will make a decision on June 14 about the fate of direct access in California.
-The commission will vote on whether to enact the provision in AB1X (Water Code 80110) that allows the CPUC to suspend the rights of retail consumers to use an alternate energy provider.
+The commission will vote on whether to enact the provision in AB1X (Water Code 80110) that allows the CPUC to suspend the rights of retail consumers to select and use an alternate energy provider.

 The Alliance for Retail Energy Markets (AReM) considers the PUC’s plans to be counterproductive given that direct access is a key part of the legislative policy negotiations currently underway to revamp the Southern California Edison MOU.